-If you live in Michigan and are looking for a fast way into the healthcare field, becoming a licensed practical nurse (LPN) could be a great choice.
-There are a variety of state-approved LPN programs in Michigan that can prepare you to obtain your LPN license in two years or less, including some with online coursework.
+If you live in Michigan and are looking for a fast way into the healthcare field, becoming a licensed practical nurse (LPN) can be a great choice.
+There are a variety of state-approved LPN programs in Michigan that can prepare you to obtain your LPN license in two years or less, including some that feature online coursework.

 This guide can assist you in finding the LPN program in Michigan that best suits your academic needs and career goals.
 You’ll find a list of this year’s top programs to get you started on your search, plus helpful information on what you’ll learn during your studies, what it takes to become licensed after graduation, and much more.

 College Spotlights: Best LPN Programs in Michigan

 The best LPN programs in Michigan spotlighted below showcase schools offering strong combinations of affordability, study flexibility, and access to quality student services.
 Most importantly, these programs are all approved by the Michigan Board of Nursing.
 This means you can feel confident they prepare students to pass the National Council Licensure Examination (NCLEX-PN), a key requirement for getting your Michigan practical nurse license.
 Read more about each program below and see if one meets your needs.

 Delta’s Practical Nurse Advanced Certificate program combines didactic nursing and related classes and state-of-the-art labs on Delta’s University Center campus with clinical practice experiences attended at local-area hospitals and healthcare facilities.
 In addition to teaching practical nursing skills, the program’s classes, labs, and clinicals also help students develop the critical thinking, team building, and communication skills essential for a successful healthcare career.

 The three-month full-time program begins each fall and lasts one year.
 Admission requires a high school diploma or equivalent and completion of prerequisite courses in English, biology, and other health-related subjects, some of which can be taken partially or entirely online.